-When couples begin searching for support, one of the most common questions is: do I need a wedding planner or just a wedding coordinator?
+When couples begin searching for support, one of the most common questions is, “Do I need a wedding planner or just a wedding coordinator?”
 The terms are often used interchangeably, but the services are completely unique.
-For a celebration of your calibre, it’s important to understand where each role begins and ends.
+For a celebration of your caliber, it’s important to understand where each role begins and ends.

 What a Luxury Wedding Planner Does